 Public information events were held on 11 and 15 June 2019 to give people a chance to see how plans for the scheme had developed.
 The information boards from the public information events can be viewed below:

-Planning permission for the section of the road within the Dallington Grange development has already been granted by Northampton Borough Council.
+Planning permission for the section of the road within the Dallington Grange development was granted by Northampton Borough Council.

 What happens next?